 Jaylen Waddle has had to wait for his opportunity to shine behind Jerry Jeudy and Henry Ruggs, but even with those two to compete for playing time within 2019, there were reasons to believe that Waddle can be an explosive, game-changing playmaker at the next level.
 Incredible speed and catch ability, combined with the ability to make a man miss in the open field, Waddle could easily be WR1 by the time the 2021 NFL Draft kicks off.

 One of the most beleaguered offenses in the 2020 NFL season is a prime candidate for a new quarterback in the 2021 NFL Draft.
 The Chicago Bears will presumably call time on the Mitch Trubisky experiment, and Nick Foles hasn't been much better.
-Allen Robinson is in the final year of his deal and is expected to be playing elsewhere in 2021, so they will need to add wide receiver to their shopping list.
+However, will they be in a position to grab one?
+Although Allen Robinson received the franchise tag, they need to add wide receiver to their shopping list.
+Offensive tackle is also an area of need.
 Cornerback will be the prime defensive need with a number of players set to hit free agency.

 Despite splitting targets with Tyler Johnson in 2019, Rashod Bateman still managed to break a 1,000+ yard season.
 Although his opportunity to shine as the true WR1 at Minnesota has gone with his opt-out and subsequent suspension of the BIG Ten season, Bateman has already shown that he can possesses the hand skills, contested-catch ability, and route running skills to be a threat in the NFL.